raspberrypilearning/dont-fall-in/en/step_3.md

 title: My sprite doesn't go to the centre of the Start platform
 ---

-You need to make sure all your sprite costumes are centered in the 'Paint editor'.
+You need to make sure all your sprite costumes are centered in the Paint editor.

-The `go to`{:class="block3motion"} `other sprite` block moves a sprite so that it's center is in the same position as the center of the 'other sprite'.
-If their centers are in the wrong place then your **Character** won't go to the center of the platforms.
+The `go to`{:class="block3motion"} `other sprite` block moves a sprite so that its centre is in the same position as the centre of the 'other sprite'.
+If their centres are in the wrong place, then your **character** won't go to the centre of the platforms.

 --- /collapse ---